SamueleGiraudo/Bud-Music-Box/Help.md

 + `COL` is a color.
 + `CPAT_1 ...
 CPAT_n` is a list of names of colored multi-patterns.
 + Bounds `NAME` to a pattern randomly generated from the inputted colored patterns, with the specified size, the specified generation shape, and the specified initial color.
+This uses bug generating systems and random generation algorithms.

+### Specific random transformation of $1$-multi-patterns

-### Temporize a $1$-multi-pattern
+#### Temporize a $1$-multi-pattern
 `temporize NAME SHAPE SIZE PAT VAL`

 + `NAME` is an identifier.